What is a rate limit

 How can I increase my rate limit?

-If you are exceeding your rate limit, you may want to upgrade your Airbrake account’s plan.
-An increased rate limit can stop error loss during high traffic times.
-You can upgrade your Airbrake account’s plan here: https://airbrake.io/account/plan/edit
+If you are exceeding your rate limit, you may want to upgrade your plan.
+An increased rate limit can reduce error loss after bad deploys, during an outage, and in periods of high traffic.

 How many errors have I lost from not being on the right plan?

-You can view the number of errors you are missing due to rate limit via the new project overview graphs.
+You can view the number of errors you are missing from rate limiting on each project’s overview graph.
 The number of errors you have lost in the last 90 days will be shown.
 This information should help you to decide which plan to upgrade to.